Dear Community,

 Parking Update: Alternate side parking will be suspended until March 31st.
 This will be reevaluated on a weekly basis.

-NYC Parks Update: New York City Parks remain open, but it is important that all New Yorkers practice social distancing when using public parks, and remain 6 feet away from anyone they do not live with.
+using public parks, and remain 6 feet away from anyone they do not live

-Tax Update: The New York City Department of Finance is offering several programs to support homeowners with their property taxes.
-You can find more information here.
+is offering several programs to support homeowners with their property

-Hospice Guidance Update: The New York State Department of Health released new guidance for screening patients and staff at Home Healthcare Agencies and Hospice Providers which can be found here.
+staff at Home Healthcare Agencies and Hospice Providers which can be

 Resources for Small Businesses:

-• U.S. Small Business Administration Disaster Relief: Nonprofits and businesses in New York State are eligible for low interest SBA Economic Injury Disaster Loans.
+- U.S. Small Business Administration Disaster Relief: Nonprofits and businesses in New York State are eligible for low interest SBA Economic Injury Disaster Loans.
 Loans can be used to pay fixed debts, payroll, accounts payable, or other bills that a business or nonprofit cannot pay due to a disaster.
-Learn more and apply here
+Learn more and apply here.

-• Westchester Nonprofits: United Way is providing coronavirus relief grants up to $50,000 to Westchester Nonprofits.
-Learn more and apply here
+- Westchester Nonprofits: United Way is providing coronavirus relief grants up to $50,000 to Westchester Nonprofits.
+Learn more and apply here.

-• New York City Employee Retention Grant Program: Businesses with fewer than 5 employees can apply for a grant to cover 40% of payroll costs for two months to help retain employees.
+- New York City Employee Retention Grant Program: Businesses with fewer than 5 employees can apply for a grant to cover 40% of payroll costs for two months to help retain employees.
 Nonprofits are also eligible.
-Learn more and apply here
+Learn more and apply here.

-• NYC Small Business Continuity Loan Fund: Businesses with fewer than 100 employees who have seen a sale decrease by 25% or more are eligible for zero interest loans up to $75,000 to help retain employees and keep their business running.
-Applications are not open yet, but you can learn more and fill out the pre-application here
+- NYC Small Business Continuity Loan Fund: Businesses with fewer than 100 employees who have seen a sale decrease by 25% or more are eligible for zero interest loans up to $75,000 to help retain employees and keep their business running.
+Applications are not open yet, but you can learn more and fill out the pre-application here.

-• New York City Office of Nightlife is gathering information about how COVID-19 closures and event cancellations are impacting your businesses and livelihood.
+- New York City Office of Nightlife is gathering information about how COVID-19 closures and event cancellations are impacting your businesses and livelihood.
 The data will guide New York City policy-makers and help the Office best address your challenges in the weeks and months to come.
 You can fill out the survey and find more information here.

-• FAQ for Business Owners from New York City Small Business Services
+- FAQ for Business Owners from New York City Small Business Services

 Ways to Lend a Helping Hand:

-• Donate or Sell Supplies: EDC launched a new website this weekend for local businesses that want to support the COVID-19 emergency response effort by providing or manufacturing supplies.
+- Donate or Sell Supplies: EDC launched a new website this weekend for local businesses that want to support the COVID-19 emergency response effort by providing or manufacturing supplies.
 Learn more at the new website: COVID-19 Emergency Supply Sourcing & Manufacturing.

-• Donate Space: New York City is still identifying new hospital capacity.
+- Donate Space: New York City is still identifying new hospital capacity.
 They are particularly interested in private spaces that may not be yet on their radar.
 If you have space to offer, please fill out this space survey here: NYC Share Your Space Survey.

-• Medical Professionals: New York State is looking for qualified health, mental health, and related professionals to supplement our health care capacity.
-Take the Health and Professionals survey here
+- Medical Professionals: New York State is looking for qualified health, mental health, and related professionals to supplement our health care capacity.
+Take the Health and Professionals survey here.

-• Recruiting Drivers: New York City is looking for TLC-licensed drivers to help with important work related to COVID-19, such as delivering food to older adults who can’t leave their homes.
+- Recruiting Drivers: New York City is looking for TLC-licensed drivers to help with important work related to COVID-19, such as delivering food to older adults who can’t leave their homes.
 This work will be paid $15/hour plus reimbursement for gas and tolls.
 Drivers will be selected on a first-come, first-serve basis.
 The initial need for drivers will be small, but we expect it to increase as we expand our programs.
 Sign-up here, at DeliveryTLC.

-• Donate Blood: The New York Blood Center is currently having trouble meeting patient needs.
-You can learn more and sign up to donate here
+- Donate Blood: The New York Blood Center is currently having trouble meeting patient needs.
+You can learn more and sign up to donate here.

-• To see how you can get involved for New York State, click here.
+- To see how you can get involved for New York State, click here.

-• For how to help in New York City, click here.
+- For how to help in New York City, click here.

-As of this today, March 24rd, 2020, there are twenty five thousand six hundred and sixty-five (25,665) confirmed cases of the Novel Coronavirus in New York State.
-Of the confirmed cases:
+As of this today, March 24rd, 2020, there are twenty five

 (12,339) are located in New York City